marlon82/Home-Automation/README.md

 ### 5.

 Configure your crontab...
-add the following lines to your crontab with the command 'crontab -e' 0 * * * * wget -q -O /dev/null localhost/test/skripte/cronjop.php?func=1h
+add the following lines to your crontab with the command `crontab -e`

+Maybe you must edit that lines, if the webpage is not located in html root

+`0 * * * * wget -q -O /dev/null localhost/skripte/cronjop.php?func=1h`
-* * * * * wget -q -O /dev/null localhost/test/skripte/cronjop.php?func=1min
+`* * * * * wget -q -O /dev/null localhost/skripte/cronjop.php?func=1min`

 ## Database structure